-Bad breath, also known as halitosis, is a common concern that can affect anyone at any age and can often cause embarrassment and social anxiety.
-While nearly everyone experiences this at some point in their life, halitosis may be a sign of underlying health issues or poor dental hygiene.
+Bad breath, also known as halitosis, is a common concern that can affect anyone and can often cause embarrassment and social anxiety.
+While nearly everyone experiences this at some point, halitosis can signal underlying health issues or poor dental hygiene.
 In this blog, we’ll explore the various factors that contribute to bad breath and speak about effective solutions to regain confidence and freshen up your breath.

 1. Poor Oral Hygiene:

 One of the primary reasons for bad breath is poor oral hygiene.
-When you don’t brush or floss regularly, bacteria can reside in your mouth, and food particles are left behind, promoting bacterial growth between teeth, around the gums, and on the tongue.
+When you don’t brush or floss regularly, bacteria can reside in your mouth, and food particles are left behind.
+This promotes bacterial growth between teeth, around the gums, and on the tongue.
 These bacteria produce sulfur compounds, which are mainly responsible for bad breath.
-Ensure you’re regularly brushing and flossing your teeth, as well as using a tongue scrapper to remove these particles and maintain optimal oral health.
+Ensure you brush, floss, and use a tongue scraper regularly to remove particles and maintain optimal oral health.

 2. Dry Mouth: